 Department of History

 Fax: (912) 478-0377

 - The Middle East: Its History and Culture.
 Bethesda, MD: University Press of Maryland, 2012 (now part of Penn State University Press).

 - “Human Sacrifice and Propaganda in Popular Discourse: More Than Morbid Curiosity.”
-Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy 6, no. 1 (Forthcoming, February 2019).
+Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy 6, no. 1 (Spring 2019).